-Implementation of a fast track declaration process for regional facilities and infrastructure would assist in opening up access and reducing the inherent delays and costs currently encountered by parties seeking access.
-Declarations would be made by the ACCC either in response to submissions from aggrieved access seekers or end users and/or in response to the Commission's own observations of market participants' behaviour.
+Implementation of a fast track declaration process for facilities and infrastructure in poorly served areas would assist in opening up access and reducing the inherent delays and costs currently encountered by parties seeking access.
+Declarations would be made by the Minister upon advice either in response to submissions from aggrieved access seekers or end users and/or in response to the Commission's observations of market participants' behaviour.